Our Approach to Materiality

-A total of 50 materiality aspect candidates were identified on the basis of the 46 aspects listed in the Global Reporting Initiative (GRI) G4 Sustainability Reporting Guidelines, the requirements of the EICC? *, industry standards such as SASB*, and information obtained from CSR surveys submitted to customers.
+A total of 50 materiality aspect candidates were identified based on global social issues, issues related to the environment, economy and society, the 46 aspects listed in the Global Reporting Initiative (GRI) G4 Sustainability Reporting Guidelines, the requirements of the EICC*, industry standards such as SASB*, and the information obtained from questionnaire surveys with customers.

 Assessment criteria were then formulated so as to be able to rank the materiality aspect candidates in priority order, taking into account the need to maintain consistency with respect to boundaries and business risk.

-* EICC®: Electronic Industry Citizenship Coalition / Electronic Industry Code of Conduct
+* EICC® : Electronic Industry Citizenship Coalition or Electronic Industry Code of Conduct

 * SASB: Sustainability Accounting Standards Board (U.S.A.)